Alluxio/alluxio/docs/en/api/S3-API.md

 ```

 #### Initiate a multipart upload
-Since we delete the testobject in previous command, you have to create another testobject
+Since we deleted the `testobject` in the previous command, you have to create another `testobject`
 before initiating a multipart upload.

 ```console